Dyson V7 vs Dyson Outsize: Real-World Performance Test Results

 Dyson V7 vs. Outsize size difference

-One of these potential factors will be size variance.
+One potential factor is size variance.
 The Dyson Outsize dwarfs the V7 with its sheer bulk.

-You can see the dustbin size difference in the photo above – it’s enormous.
+You can see the difference in dustbin size in the photo above—it’s enormous.

 The eye test confirms the weight discrepancy (7.85 vs. 5.45 lbs), and for traditional stick vacuums with the dustbin, motor, and handle on top, every added ounce counts!